 The field of organ growth is expected to revolutionize medicine.

-In the future, it may be possible to grow organs and cells for every person in a customized manner, thereby curing serious diseases and improving the quality of life for millions of people worldwide.
+In the future, it may be possible to grow organs and cells for every person in a customized manner, thus curing serious diseases and improving the quality of life for millions of people worldwide.

 Groundbreaking Experiments in the Field: